Fody/Home/pages/configuration.md

 #### A file in each project directory

 The default is a file named `FodyWeavers.xml` in each projects directory.
-- If this file exists, it has the highest precedence and overrides all other options.
 - If it is missing, and no other configuration can be found, a default file will be created the first time the project is built.
 - An XML schema will be created aside of this file, to provide [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense) support for editing the `FodyWeavers.xml`
 - This file must not contain entries for weavers that are not installed.
 However you can omit entries if they are defined in one of the alternate configurations.

 #### An MSBuild property in the project file